Skip to main content

 Overtime Pay

-The employer is obligated to recompense overtime in either of two ways: (1) by providing paid time off within the following 90 days or (2) by making an additional payment, the sum of which must not be less than 75% of the base salary for the overtime worked.
-In the event that overtime work is performed on public holidays, the employer must choose between (1) compensating the employee with paid time off within the subsequent 30 days or (2) making an additional payment equivalent to at least 100% of the base salary.
-Although the law designates paid time off as the primary mode of compensation, most employees express a preference for overtime payment.
+The employer is obligated to compensate overtime primarily with paid time off within the following 90 calendar days.
+If compensation with time off is not possible, the employer must make an additional payment, the sum of which must not be less than 75% of the base salary for the overtime worked.
+If overtime work is performed on public holidays, the employer must choose between compensating the employee with paid time off within the subsequent 30 days or making an additional payment equivalent to at least 100% of the base salary.

 Termination, Severance Pay and Notice Period